Should Local Businesses Be Blogging or Is There Little Benefit?

 The way I see it, there are only two reasons why you wouldn't want a blog as a local business.
 Either you don't want to grow and you're perfectly fine being a small singular store susceptible to the whims of the community, or you're somehow restricted in your growth by external regulations.
 For example, the legal CBD and cannabis industry is growing in popularity, but a local shop might not have much room to grow until regulations catch up and allow it to expand nationwide.

-Blog and Local Address
+Blog And Local Address

 Most small businesses don't fall into this category.
 In fact, many small, local businesses could easily expand if they could reach the people who would be interested in their product or service, and a blog is a great way to do that.
 So, let's talk about the benefits of blogging, specifically for local businesses.